2020s in fashion: Women's hairstyles

 Due to the restrictions on hair salons during the lockdowns, many women grew out their hair or watched tutorials to do their own hair.
 Popular styles included curtain bangs, 1980s, 1990s and early 2000s-inspired bangs, hair extensions, ponytails, twin pigtails, French braid, shaggy hair commonly known as the "wolf cut", and natural hair for Black American women.
 Along with these hairstyles, 1960s-inspired beehive hairdos were popularized by British pop singers Emily Capell and Joy Crookes Early 2000s fashion-inspired straightened and brightly dyed hair was made popular by Doja Cat and Billie Eilish from 2021 to 2022.

 In the early and mid 2020s, common hair accessories included pearl and sequin hair clips, headbands, bandannas and scrunchies.
-During the lockdowns of 2020–21, some women in the UK, America, and Asia experimented with DIY hairstyles at home, including the bob cut, the crop, the partially shaved head, bangs, and the pixie cut.
+During the lockdowns of 2020–21, some women in the UK, the US, and Asia experimented with DIY hairstyles at home, including the bob cut, the crop, the partially shaved head, bangs, and the pixie cut.

-From 2023 onwards, a longer straightened version of the bob cut, sometimes dyed blonde, became popular among middle-class women in Britain and the US.
-In 2024, ultra long hairstyles made a comeback.
+From 2023 onwards, a longer straightened version of the bob cut, sometimes dyed blonde, became popular among middle-class women in the UK and the US.
+In 2024, ultra-long hairstyles made a comeback.

 Men's hairstyles

-The broccoli haircut features short sides and a curly top.
+The broccoli haircut features short sides and a curly top from David Corenswet as Clark Kent during Superman.

 By 2020, the popularity of full beards associated with hipster subculture declined in many regions, except in parts of the Middle East, Africa, Eastern Europe, and Latin America.
 In Western countries, beards were generally kept short to highlight facial features and accommodate the use of masks.

-Popular styles included curtain bangs, permed hair (referred to as the "broccoli haircut" by Generation Z), the "wet mop," mullets (particularly in the United States and Australia), the "Edgar cut," and shaggy hair.
-This revival was partially influenced by the closure of barbershops in the United Kingdom and the United States during the COVID-19 pandemic.
+Popular styles included curtain bangs, permed hair (referred to as the "broccoli haircut" by Generation Z), the "wet mop," mullets (particularly in the US and Australia), the "Edgar cut," and shaggy hair.
+This revival was partially influenced by the closure of barbershops in the UK and the US during the COVID-19 pandemic.

 Many younger Black American men opted for natural hair from 2021 onwards, especially the skin fade, textured Caesar cut and short versions of the afro or dreadlocks combined with an undercut.
-Meanwhile, many balding men in the UK, America, and Ireland continued to get buzzcuts at home during the lockdown.
+Meanwhile, many balding men in the UK, the US, and Ireland continued to get buzzcuts at home during the lockdown.
 Young males began growing mustaches in the summer of 2022, partially inspired by Miles Teller's role in Top Gun: Maverick.

-By 2025 the mod haircut and large sideburns had made a comeback among younger guys in London, Northern England, the Eastern US and parts of Australia due to a resurgence of interest in 2000s indie rock and 1990s Britpop groups like Oasis.
-At the same time, quiffs, buzzcuts, the caesar cut aka "TikTok hair", and permed hair like the "Broccoli haircut" remained popular.
+By 2025 the mod haircut and large sideburns had made a comeback among younger guys in London, Northern England, the Eastern US, and parts of Australia due to a resurgence of interest in 2000s indie rock and 1990s Britpop groups like Oasis.
+At the same time, quiffs, buzzcuts, the caesar cut AKA "TikTok hair", and permed hair like the "Broccoli haircut" remained popular.